developer-zebra/developer-zebra-site/src/emmtk/2-0/downloads/index.md

 ## Guides

 ### Building a Data-driven UI
-This 9-page guide provides details for integrating with Zebra OemConfig includes explanations of features permitted in schemas defined by the Android Managed Configuration model and suggestions for building a DDUI from the Zebra OemConfig app schema.
+This nine-page guide provides details for integrating with Zebra OemConfig, including explanations of features permitted in schemas defined by the Android Managed Configuration model and suggestions for building a DDUI from the Zebra OemConfig app schema.
 This document also describes some of the additional features that might be required and examples of how a data-driven UI might be designed to handle those features.

 ####[Download "Building a DDUI" (.pdf)](Zebra_EMMTK_Building_DDUI_from_OemConfig_Schema_091418.pdf)

 -----

 ### Agent Porting Guide
 This 27-page guide provides details for porting an EMM agent from Device Administrator (DA) to Device Owner (DO).
-Includes step-by-step instructions for agent porting, recommendations for encoding Managed Configurations for delivery and explanations of terminology and porting deadlines.
+Includes step-by-step instructions for agent porting, recommendations for encoding Managed Configurations for delivery, explanations of terminology and porting deadlines.

 ####[Download "Agent Porting Guide" (.pdf)](Zebra_EMMTK_DA-to-DO_Porting_Guide_091418.pdf)